 8. Use X (formerly Twitter)

 I also like to follow my airline and airports on X, formerly Twitter.
 On my X handle (@JohnnyJet) I have all kinds of lists including Airlines, U.S. Airports and International Airports.
 Most airports are not that active, so don’t get your hopes up, but there are a number of airlines that are amazing and some can even help you rebook by reaching out to them via a tweet.
 My favorite is American Airlines (@AmericanAir).
-They respond immediately.
+They usually respond.

 9. Useful apps and websites